Skip to main content

 The lady in charge has already told us that the season is over and that it stopped on August 15th with “the fires” but alas, this doesn’t mean that we can spread out and we can see that we are in the most shady spot possible.

 Ah well, better get cooking and eat it whilst the air is warm.
-We cook up a grand feast of Sea Bass, courgette and red pepper, with bulgar wheat and Rioja.
-The star of the menu though are a posse of jacket potatoes with butter and seasoning.
+We cook up a grand feast of Sea Bass, courgette and red pepper and Rioja.
+The star of the menu though are plate of jacket potatoes with butter and seasoning.
 How did we do that?
 Well the campsite has a microwave oven in a little open kitchen built under a tree.
 Brilliant.
 There’s even time for some campsite playing.

 We are right, it’s cold.
 Down to 2C overnight and it takes ages for the air to warm up in the morning.
 We are warm inside though, once the button has been pressed.
 Thanks Eberspächer,